greenelab/model-free-data/README.md

 | 1  | 1  | 1  | 1  | 2  | 1     |
 | 1  | 2  | 2  | 0  | 0  | 1     |

 Datasets were created using an evolution strategy.
 Each run used a population size of 1,000 (number of datasets) and evolved for 2,000 generations.
 Each generation consisted of introducing mutations and selecting to survive datasets that were optimal for at least one attribute.
-Only the datasets from the final generation of a run were retained.
-From the 2,000 final datasets yielded by a run, a single "best" dataset was chosen.
+Only the Pareto-optimal datasets from the final generation of a run were retained.
+From the Pareto-optimal datasets yielded by a run, a single "best" dataset was chosen.

 We created datasets with following attributes: